jefferyq2/Swift_Network/README.txt

 > src/1_server.swift
 > src/2_client.swift

-More information about this library are available in network.swift.
+More information about this library are available in lib/network.swift.